lily4499/terraf_eks_module/README.md

 # FIND BELOW MY CUSTOM TERRAFORM MODULE TO PROVISION AWS EKS CLUSTER.
-# All you need to do, is to provide your region and availibily zones.
+# All you need to do, is to provide your region and avaibility zones.

                    *********************************